Altimeter setting

-Altimeter setting is the value of the atmospheric pressure used to adjust the scale of a pressure altimeter so that it indicates the height of an aircraft above a known reference surface.
+Altimeter setting is the value of the atmospheric pressure used to adjust the scale of a pressure altimeter so that it indicates the accurate height of an aircraft above a known reference surface.
 This reference can be the mean sea level pressure (QNH), the pressure at a nearby surface airport (QFE), or the "standard pressure level" of 1013.25 hPa which gives pressure altitude and is used to maintain one of the standard flight levels.

 The setting of a sensitive pressure altimeter is shown in the Kollsman window.

 The QNH altimeter setting is one of the data included in METAR messages.
-An alternative setting is QFE or SPS/STD:
+Alternative settings are QFE and SPS/STD: